 Where you find them now

-Today, they sit in thrift stores, estate sales, eBay (like this listing of ours wink-wink), and physical media collector shelves, often mistaken for toys by people who never lived through the ritual.
+Today, they sit in thrift stores, estate sales, eBay (like this listing of ours that sold extremely fast, wink-wink), and physical media collector shelves, often mistaken for toys by people who never lived through the ritual.
 If you’re out in the wild, you’ll often find them in the same bin as old landline phones, or in the toy isle mistaken for a children’s toy.

-Usually they are missing the DC 120v 200mA power adapter.
-The good news is that many plug in adapters for older internet modems or routers will work, and you can easily find them online brand new.
+The catch: usually they are missing the DC 120v 200mA power adapter.
+The good news is that many plug in adapters for older internet modems or routers will work, and you can easily find replacements online brand new.
+Frankly, there’s a very good chance you already have a compatible adapter but just don’t realize it.

 When testing one, check to see if the lights power on as it’s common for them to be burned out.
 Loading a tape is fairly straight forward: press the license plate button, slide in a tape, and shut the hood (or trunk in some cases).
 If it doesn’t run, the lid won’t latch and you’ve entered the tape in the wrong way -flip tape over and try again.
 There’s no abort button so be prepared to let it finish rewinding.
 Once it’s done the hood will conveniently pop back up.